-The Kao Group's mission is to strive for the wholehearted satisfaction and enrichment of the lives of people globally and to contribute to the sustainability of the world, with products and brands of excellent value that are created from the consumer's and customer's perspective.
-In addition, the Group is conducting initiatives under the Kao Group Mid-term Plan 2025 "K25," which establishes a Vision of "Sustainability as the only path" and sets forth three objectives: (1) Become an essential company in a sustainable world; (2) Transform to build robust business through investment; and (3) Maximize the power and potential of employees.
+In the Kao Group Mid-term Plan 2025 "K25," the Kao Group has established a Vision of "Sustainability as the only path" and sets forth three objectives: (1) Become an essential company in a sustainable world; (2) Transform to build robust business through investment; and (3) Maximize the power and potential of employees.
+See the "Management Policies" and "Issues for Management" sections for more details.

+13 Kao Corporation Financial Report 2021

-However, with the global spread of COVID-19, intensifying market competition, a changing market structure and volatility in raw material market conditions and exchange rates, the Kao Group's business environment remains uncertain.
-The COVID-19 pandemic has brought about changes in the attitudes of consumers regarding the environment, health, hygiene and other matters and associated changes in their purchasing attitudes.
-Moreover, amid the global expansion of business and the progress of structural changes in various fields, companies must respond promptly and appropriately to changes in the risks pertaining to their businesses.
-In this business environment, by placing ESG at the core of its management, further deepening its Essential Research and proactively proposing innovations on a level that impacts society, the Kao Group aims for profitable growth while contributing to people, society and the Earth.
-To do so, it manages the following risks and crises.
+However, with the prolonged global spread of COVID-19, the Kao Group's business environment remains uncertain.

+Moreover, amid the ongoing global expansion of business and the progress of structural changes in various fields, companies must respond promptly and appropriately to changes in the risks pertaining to their businesses.
+In this business environment, the Kao Group manages the following risks and crises.

-The Kao Group defines a potential negative impact on its management targets and business activities as a "risk" and the materialization of such risk as a "crisis."
+The Kao Group defines a potential negative impact on achieving its management targets and on its business activities as a "risk" and the materialization of such risk as a "crisis."
 The Risk and Crisis Management Committee has established a system and activity guideline for risk and crisis management based on the Kao Risk and Crisis Management Policy.
 Divisions, subsidiaries and affiliates manage risks by identifying and assessing risks, and formulating and implementing countermeasures based on this activity guideline.
-In a crisis, the Kao Group works to minimize harm to people and property by establishing an Emergency Response Team Organization that corresponds to the level of emergency and responding promptly and appropriately.
+In a crisis, the Kao Group works to minimize physical damage and financial losses by establishing an Emergency Response Team Organization that corresponds to the level of emergency and responding promptly and appropriately.